JanHerca/urantiapedia/output/wikijs/en/article/A_Letter_to_Astronomers_and_Astrophysicists.md

 > The successive space levels of the master universe constitute the major divisions of pervaded space — total creation, organized and partially inhabited or yet to be organized and inhabited.
 If the master universe were not a series of elliptical space levels of lessened resistance to motion, alternating with zones of relative quiescence, we conceive that some of the cosmic energies would be observed to shoot off on an infinite range, off on a straight-line path into trackless space; but we never find force, energy, or matter thus behaving; ever they whirl, always swinging onward in the tracks of the great space circuits. <a id="a277_630"></a>[UB 12:1.2](/en/The_Urantia_Book/12#p1_2)

-The documents state that the first level is a belt of galaxies orbiting the same center as the “Great Ellipse”, but in an opposite direction.
+The papers state that the first level is a belt of galaxies orbiting the same center as the “Great Ellipse”, but in an opposite direction.
 In a top view of the _Local Sheet_ plane, the ellipse of galaxies would move clockwise, while the first level of galaxies would move counter-clockwise.
 The second level of outer space maintains a clockwise rotation.
 But if it were thus, we would observe a clear difference in the peculiar velocity of these galaxies because on one side they present a greater redshifit, while on the other side we would observe a lesser redshift.
 There would be a dichotomy redshift.
 And that's exactly what we found[^27] ([Figura 10](#Letter_figure_10)).

 <figure id="Letter_figure_10" class="image urantiapedia">
 <img src="/image/article/A_Letter_to_Astronomers_and_Astrophysicists/Peculiar_velocities.png">
 <figcaption><em><b>Figure 10.</b> Peculiar radial velocities viewed in the SGX-SGZ plane.
 Available in: <a href="http://arxiv.org/pdf/1306.0091v4.pdf">http://arxiv.org/pdf/1306.0091v4.pdf</a>.</em></figcaption>
 </figure>

-The documents of 1955 do not clearly inform the exact length of 1st level of space, but we can infered from <a id="a286_108"></a>[UB 12:1.14-15](/en/The_Urantia_Book/12#p1_14), which 1st level extends to about 97 Mly beyond the Milky Way, or 75 Mly to outside the ellipse, with a maximum overall diameter of approximately 170 Mly (including the Virgo supercluster).
+The papers of 1955 do not clearly inform the exact length of 1st level of space, but we can infered from <a id="a286_108"></a>[UB 12:1.14-15](/en/The_Urantia_Book/12#p1_14), which 1st level extends to about 97 Mly beyond the Milky Way, or 75 Mly to outside the ellipse, with a maximum overall diameter of approximately 170 Mly (including the Virgo supercluster).
 However, the second level of outer space should be much larger.
 Talking about the first outer space levels the mysterious authors state that detected at least 70,000 aggregations of matter, higher than any of the galaxies of the “Great Ellipse” (<a id="a286_591"></a>[UB 31:10.19](/en/The_Urantia_Book/31#p10_19)).
 For a very rough estimate, if the Milky Way has a mass of about 1,5 10^12^ $M^\odot$, we could assume that the first levels of outer space have about 1,05 10^17^ $M^\odot$.

 This is a very near result of the mass of _Laniakea Supercluster_.
 Being mere coincidence or not, we should consider the following: